vietthedev/huynhviet.com/posts/2015-11-08-the-beginning-of-a-journey.md

 Well, it's already late.
 This post is also already long.
 I guess it's time to have some rest.

-This morning, my journey will truly begins!
+This morning, my journey will truly begin!